yashwp/AuthProject/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+## Getting started
+- Clone or fork this repository.
+- Install latest version of [node.js](https://nodejs.org/) .
+- Make sure you have NPM installed, to check open cmd and type `npm -v` for version checking.
+- Open the project directory and run command `npm install`.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.